johnafin1/SeeWeed-WeedMapper4000/README.md

 Before running the docker image, delete all the examples in uploads.
 Each folder contains parts of a flight object.
 If you want to see them as examples then leave them.

+**Before starting**
+MAKE SURE to include a new file called .env which has a google maps api key.
+Contact jgf840@uowmail.edu.au for his if you need it.
+The heat map functionality does incur small costs.
+The file's content look like the below:
+GOOGLE_API_KEY="insert api key here"

 ### 2 - Docker Requirements

 Before you build Docker Image, make sure you have enough space in your system because the docker image will take 5GB of your storage.